scale-it/algo-builder/docs/guide/deployer.md

 #### Smart Signature Name

 Similar to storing app names, you can store lsig info against name in a checkpoint.
-To store delegated lsig use `mkDelegatedLsigByFile` function, and to store contract lsig info, use `mkContractLsig` function.
+To store delegated lsig use `mkDelegatedLsig` function, and to store contract lsig info, use `mkContractLsig` function.
 Eg.
 ```js
 const bob = deployer.accountsByName.get('bob');
 // store delegatedLsig